top of page

 We also offer the Khane-Faygl Turtletaub Memorial Scholarship to cover full tuition for one student in need every semester.
 To apply for the scholarship, please email yiddishchicago@gmail.com

-No student is turned away for inability to pay, to arrange an alternative payment plan please write to us separately at yiddishchicago@gmail.com
+No student is turned away for inability to pay, to arrange an alternative payment plan please write to us at yiddishchicago@gmail.com

 Course Materials